So this is the third time, dear friends, that I have found myself thus speaking before you.

 The alleged "deicide" that had to be made to pay the people of Israel...

-I devoted part of my work to explaining how this turning point was radical both in the history of the Jews and in that of a Europe whose entire civilization vacillated under the blows of these crowds who, from the geometrically paved streets of Paris and Berlin to the peat bogs of Romania or Moldova, screamed the same hatred.
+I have devoted part of my work to explaining how this turning point was radical both in the history of the Jews and in that of a Europe whose entire civilization faltered under the blows of these crowds who, from the geometrically paved streets of Paris and Berlin to the peat bogs of Romania or Moldova, screamed the same hatred.

 I did it without Raoul Hilberg’s erudition.